 There are lots of new Android O features that you can use to do more with your phone and tablet.
 Huawei smartphone owners will enjoy faster speeds, longer battery life, picture-in-picture mode, smart text selection, improved notifications, and autofill framework for your trickiest of passwords.
 In addition to everything else in Oreo.
 Then, Huawei specifically added its floating navigation dock, AI customizations, and camera tweaks.

 The bundled notifications are easier to manage, and picture-in-picture mode is a welcomed new feature as well.
 Here’s a bigger list of the many new features of Android 8.0 Oreo.

 Here is a detailed list explaining some of the many new features.
 And while there are plenty of changes, you’ll only notice a few at first glace.
 Some of these are a faster experience with dynamic icons, smarter notifications, picture-in-picture, and all kinds of small tweaks.
 Additionally, expect software improvements, bug fixes specific to each Huawei device, and other changes along with the upgrade to Oreo.
 A lot of the changes are behind the scenes but will make a big impact on our smartphones and tablets.
 Then, EMUI will address problems and add several features from Huawei themselves.
 Features specific to your phone, or for something it has to offer.

 We’re excited to see how Huawei integrates some of the best Oreo features into its devices or changes them to fit their needs.

 Final Thoughts & What’s Next

 While Huawei and Honor are two different groups, they’re both working hard to deliver the best features and latest software to your device.
-Again, we’re expecting a lot of announcements in the near future, then more in May as Google shares more information and releases another version of Android P. Keep in mind that Android P won’t arrive until the end of the year, and Oreo is still the main focus for Huawei and Honor.
+Again, we’re expecting a lot of announcements in the near future.
+Keep in mind that Android P won’t arrive until the end of the year, and Oreo is still the main focus for Huawei and Honor.